 An important step for Arctic water vapour retrieval comes from the work of Miao et al. (2001).
 They used data from the SSM/T2 (Special Sensor Microwave Humidity) humidity sounder to develop an algorithm which was designed to work in the Antarctic.
 The key concept of this method is the use of several microwave channels with similar surface emissivity but different water vapour absorption.
-These are the three channels near the 183.31 GHz water absorption line (183.31 \pm 1, \pm 3

-- 15 and ± 7 GHz), which, together with the channel at the 150 GHz window frequency, allows retrieval of TWV values up to about 7 kg/m2.
+These are the three channels near the 183.31 GHz water absorption line $(183.31 \pm 1, \pm 3 \text{ and } \pm 7 \text{ GHz})$, which, together with the channel at the 150 GHz window frequency, allow retrieval of TWV values up to about 7 kg m^{-2} .
 Above this value, two of the 183.31 GHz band channels become saturated and the sensor is not able to "see" through the whole atmospheric column anymore.
-In other words, when the TWV reaches a certain threshold, the brightness temperature at these AMSU-B channels does not change with increasing TWV (Miao, 1998; Melsheimer and Heygster, 2008).
-This limited range is enough for Antarctica, and suffices for the Arctic in winter conditions (in the polar winter atmosphere, - 20 the water vapour column is typically around 3 kg/m2 according to Serreze et al. (1995)), as well as for the central Arctic (above 70° N) most of the year.
+In other words, when the TWV reaches a certain threshold, the brightness temperature at these Advanced Microwave Sounding Unit-B (AMSU-B) channels does not change with increasing TWV (Miao, 1998; Melsheimer and Heygster, 2008).
+This limited range is enough for Antarctica and suffices for the Arctic in winter conditions (in the polar winter atmosphere, the water vapour column is typically around 3 kg m^{-2} , according to Serreze et al., 1995), as well as for the central Arctic (above 70° N) most of the year.
 However, because of the upper limit, this method cannot ensure monitoring of the complete yearly cycle.
 The algorithm developed by Melsheimer and Heygster (2008) extends the TWV retrieval range over sea ice by including the AMSU-B (Advanced Microwave Sounding Unit-B) 89 GHz channel into the retrieval.
-Using the triplet of the 183.31±7, 150 and the 89 GHz channels allows the retrieval to function up the saturation limit of the 183.31±7 GHz channel. - 25 This method has been compared with other datasets: In Rinke et al. (2009) a comparison with the HIRHAM model showed realistic patterns and maximum root-mean-square differences for monthly data in summer of 1-2.5 kg/m2.
-For the comparison with Ny Ålesund radiosondes in Palm et al. (2010), the correlation coefficient was 0.86 and the slope 0.8±0.04.
-And lastly, in Buehler et al. (2012) AMSU-B TWV are compared to GPS data from Kiruna, with RMSD of 1 kg/m2 and a correlation coefficient of 0.86.
-However, the AMSU-B algorithm is not without problem: while the frequency range allows it to bypass - 30 most clouds, the AMSU-B sensor is still sensitive to convective clouds with high ice content.
+Using the triplet of the 183.31 ± 7 , 150 and 89 GHz channels allows the retrieval to function up the saturation limit of the 183.31 ± 7 GHz channel.
+This method has been compared with other datasets.
+In Rinke et al. (2009) a comparison with the HIRHAM model showed realistic patterns and maximum root-mean-square differences (RMSDs) for monthly data in summer of $1-2.5 \text{ kg m}^{-2}$.
+For the comparison with Ny-Ålesund radiosondes in Palm et al. (2010), the correlation coefficient was 0.86 and the slope 0.8 ± 0.04 .
+And lastly, in Buehler et al. (2012) AMSU-B TWV are compared to GPS data from Kiruna, with a RMSD of 1 kg m^{-2} and a correlation coefficient of 0.86.
+However, the AMSU-B algorithm is not without problem: while the frequency range allows it to bypass most clouds, the AMSU-B sensor is still sensitive to convective clouds with high ice content.
 Here we provide an approach for filtering out problematic data caused by the effect of such ice clouds.
 This is intended as groundwork for the planned merging with TWV retrieved over open ocean based on passive microwave imagers (product described by Wentz and Meissner, 2006).

-In Section 2, we describe the algorithm in a more detailed way.
-In Section 3 we evaluate the application of the algorithm to MHS (Microwave Humidity Sounder) instead of AMSU-B data, which is necessary for extending the data set to cover recent in Section 4 we evaluate the new ice cloud filtering developed for the algorithm in Section 4, and finally give some conclusions in Section 5.
+In Sect.
+2, we describe the algorithm in a more detailed way.
+In Sect.
+3 we evaluate the application of the algorithm to MHS (Microwave Humidity Sounder) instead of AMSU-B data, which is necessary for extending the dataset to cover recent years, performing a comparison with different in situ data sources in Sect.
+3.2 and to ERA5 reanalysis in Sect.
+3.3.
+Following this, in Sect.
+4 we evaluate the new ice cloud filtering developed for the algorithm in Sect.
+4, and finally give some conclusions in Sect.
+5.